 - 1. Document the existing municipal trails as part of this OCP, and undertake a study to identify additional pathway connections on undeveloped road right-of-ways. - 2.
 Establish a process for prioritizing how and where money would be spent on development of new municipal trails. - 3.
-Maintain the existing municipal trail network to ensure public safety and environmental protection. - 4.
-Investigate options to improve pedestrian safety on Bedwell Bay Road. - 5.
-Collaborate with Metro Vancouver to implement the '2050 Greenway Vision' by designing and constructing a new muti-use pathway through Belcarra. - 6.
+Maintain the existing municipal trail network to ensure public safety and environmental protection.

+- 4. Investigate options to improve pedestrian safety on Bedwell Bay Road. - 5.
+Collaborate with Metro Vancouver to implement the 2050 Greenway Vision by designing and constructing a new muti-use pathway through Belcarra. - 6.
 Pursue funding to develop an 'Active Transportation Plan'. - 7.
 Develop an 'Active Transportation Plan' that identifies new pedestrian and cycling routes and required upgrades to existing infrastructure.
 The Plan should provide residents (and visitors) with more transportation choices. - 8.
-Provide end-of-trip facilities for cyclists, such as bicycle storage/racks at key destinations in the community. - 9.
-Advocate Metro Vancouver provide end-of-trip facilities for cyclists in təmtəmíx "tən (Belcarra Regional Park). - 10.
+Provide appropriate end-of-trip facilities for cyclists, such as bicycle storage/racks at key destinations in the community. - 9.
+Advocate Metro Vancouver provide appropriate end-of-trip facilities for cyclists in təmtəmíxwtən (Belcarra Regional Park). - 10.
 Incorporate universal access design when replacing or upgrading road infrastructure to support ageing in place. - 11.
 Integrate trails (e.g., adjacent, separated bicycle lanes) when replacing or upgrading road infrastructure where possible. - 12.
-Collaborate with the Tsleil-Waututh to designate heritage trails such as the trail from the Belcarra picnic grounds (ancestral indigenous village site) along the shore of Bedwell Bay and along Sasamat Creek to Sasamat Lake and over to the indigenous village site at Ioco.

-13. Collaborate with the Tsleil-Waututh to implement a wayfinding sign program to identify and provide direction to key destinations.
-Wayfinding and signage should incorporate traditional Tsleil-Waututh place names.
+Collaborate with the Tsleil-Waututh to designate heritage trails such as the trail from the Belcarra picnic grounds (ancestral indigenous village site) along the shore of Bedwell Bay and along Sasamat Creek to Sasamat Lake and over to the indigenous village site at loco. - 13.
+Collaborate with the Tsleil-Waututh to implement a wayfinding sign program to identify and provide direction to key destinations.
+Wayfinding and signage should incorporate traditional Tsleil-Waututh place names. - 14.
+Encourage Metro Vancouver to revitalize the road surface of Bowser Avenue and the trail on the north side of Sasamat Lake to permit safer cycling and pedestrian access to the community, while also providing another option for emergency vehicle egress.